thejdev/obsgynae.com.au-old/pages/02.TheObsGynaePod/02.Ep001-population-screening-and-cervical-cancer/podcast-episode.md

 * Principles of health screening
 * The New Cervical Screening Test

-If you have any feedback on this episode or ideas for future podcasts please email: [isaac@obsgynae.com.au](mailto:isaac@obsgynae.com.au)
+If you have any feedback on this episode or ideas for future podcasts please email me [safe-email autolink="true" icon="envelope-o"]isaac@obsgynae.com.au[/safe-email].

 Good Resources:
 * PAPsmear video